top of page

 and many more…

-The ultimate goals are growth, work-life satisfaction enhancement, increase in well-being.
+The ultimate goals include fostering growth, enhancing work-life satisfaction, and increasing overall well-being.

 Evidence-Based Coaching (EBC)